k0sproject/k0s/docs/external-runtime-deps.md

 extended in the future.
 The kernel and cgroup requirements are basically taken from kubernetes/system-validators.
 Often there's no real hint as to why they are required (although most requirements seem pretty obvious).
-Also need to check for requirements of kube-router and calico.
+Also need to check for requirements of Kube-router and Calico.
 -->

 ### Linux kernel configuration

-Needless to say, as k0s operates Kubernetes worker nodes, there's a certain number of needed Linux kernel modules and configurations that we need in the system.
-This basically stems from the need to run both containers and also be able to set up networking for the containers.
+Needless to say, as k0s operates Kubernetes worker nodes, a certain number of Linux kernel modules and configurations are required on the host.
+This essentially stems from the requirement to run containers and set up networking for them.

 The needed kernel configuration items are listed below.
 All of them are available in Kernel versions 4.3 and above.
 If running on older kernels, check